 On the other hand, conceptual design is one of the designer's primary activities (Ulrich and Eppinger, 1995; Baxter, 1995; Wang, 1995, 1996).
 It involves a lot of creation, evolution, modification, revision, rejection, and regeneration of ideas, which are expressed in terms of graphical (visual) and textual (verbal) statements.
 These statements can further be translated into logic expressions.
 Therefore, a formal analysis of the reasoning process in conceptual design can be quite suitable for exploring the usefulness of a non-classic logic.
-For example, a partial reasoning process about a hairdryer design is shown in Figure 1.
+For example, a partial reasoning process about a hairdryer design is shown in Fig. 1.
 Supposing that the goal a is to design a kind of hairdryer for travelers, the designer may use the rule b to deduce the conclusion c, the hairdryer is a compact one.
 Furthermore, the conclusion c and the rule d abductively suggest that the hairdryer might have a foldable handle (i.e., e).

-a: H is a hairdryer that travelers prefer.

-b: If H is a hairdryer that travelers prefer, then H is a compact hairdryer.

-c: H is a compact hairdryer.

-c: H is a compact hairdryer.

-d: If H is a hairdryer with a foldable handle, then H is a compact hairdryer.

-e: H is a hairdryer with a foldable handle.

-\square

-f: H is a hairdryer that its manufacturer prefers.

-g: If H is a hairdryer whose assembly is simple for its manufacturer, then H is a hairdryer that its manufacturer prefers.

-h: H is a hairdryer whose assembly is simple for its manufacturer.

-\int

-h: H is a hairdryer whose assembly is simple for its manufacturer.

-i: If H is a hairdryer whose assembly is simple for its manufacturer.

-then H is not a hairdryer with a foldable handle.

-$\neg e$: H is not a hairdryer with a foldable handle.
+However, there are other contrary considerations.
+For instance, the designer may take the manufacturer's preference (i.e., f) into account and invoke the rule g to abduce that the hairdryer should be easy to mold and assemble (i.e., h).
+The conclusion h and the rule i deduce a hairdryer without any foldable handle (i.e., $\neg e$).
+As a result, the new conclusion $\neg e$ is inconsistent with the previous conclusion a: H is a hairdryer that travelers prefer. b: If H is a hairdryer that travelers prefer, then H is a compact hairdryer. c: H is a compact hairdryer. c: H is a compact hairdryer. d: If H is a hairdryer with a foldable handle, then H is a compact hairdryer. e: H is a hairdryer with a foldable handle. \Box f: H is a hairdryer that its manufacturer prefers. g: If H is a hairdryer whose assembly is simple for its manufacturer, then H is a hairdryer that its manufacturer prefers h: H is a hairdryer whose assembly is simple for its manufacturer. Л h: H is a hairdryer whose assembly is simple for its manufacturer. i: If H is a hairdryer whose assembly is simple for its manufacturer. then H is not a hairdryer with a foldable handle. ¬e: H is not a hairdryer with a foldable handle.

+^{}Correspondence addressee

-Figure 1.
-A partial reasoning process for a hairdryer design.
+Fig. 1 A partial reasoning process for a hairdryer design